mcoavoux/mcoavoux.github.io/internship_proposal.md

 Profile:

-- be enrolled in a Master (M2) in NLP, computational linguistics or computer science
+- be enrolled in a Masters program (M2) in NLP, computational linguistics or computer science
 - background in NLP and/or speech processing
-- proficiency in Python (transformers, pytorch)
+- Python (transformers, pytorch)
-- Good communication skills in English, rudimentary knowledge of French is also expected since the internship will focus on French data.
+- Good communication skills in English.
+Rudimentary knowledge of French is expected if the chosen topic is data augmentation for French.

 How to apply:

 - please send CV + cover letter + recent (last ~2 years) academic
-transcripts to maximin <dot> coavoux <at> univ-grenoble-alpes.fr
+transcripts to maximin.coavoux@univ-grenoble-alpes.fr
+- Informal inquiries are welcome!

 References: